meet the OurJourney board of directors

 He enjoys disc golf, basketball, and ribeyes.

 Board Treasurer Josh Gibson served over 26 years in prison, entering at the young age of 15.
 He was released in 2019.
-Today Josh works with his uncle installing wallpaper by day, but at night and on the weekends, he is usually either crisscrossing the state of North Carolina helping guys when they're released from prison, or building his own company, 2nd Horseman Logistics.
+Today Josh works with his uncle installing wallpaper by day, but at night and on the weekends, he is usually either crisscrossing the state of North Carolina helping guys when they're released from prison or coaching youth sports.

 Josh is also actively involved in mentoring young people, sharing the lessons he's learned in life in hopes that they can avoid the struggles he faced.
 He is the recipient of the 2022 Greater Life GO US Missions Influence Award.

-Josh lives in Charlotte, NC.
+Josh lives in Charlotte, NC with his wife Magdalena.
 He has one son and one granddaughter.
 He enjoys Tar Heel basketball, Kansas City Chiefs football and playing golf.
 His favorite food is a rack of ribs, dripped in BBQ sauce, and tacos.

 After her retirement from state service, Bianca transitioned to the position of Program Director for the MA in Criminal Justice Program at Meredith College, bringing the same passion for a people-centered graduate program.
 She also serves on the board for NC-CURE (Citizens United for Restorative Effectiveness).